immunomind/immundata/README.md

 - run `vignette("single_cell")` from R, or
 - follow the link to read it online: [link](link).

-### Paired-chain -- scVDJseq or other technologies

-TODO

 ### Spatial -- spatial transcriptomics and cell coordinates